Maryam Touzani: Career

 At first, Touzani worked as a screenwriter while directing short and documentary films.
 In 2011, she made the short Quand ils dorment.
 It won 17 prizes, including that of the Special Jury at the Huesca International Film Festival, the festival qualifying for the Oscars.

 In 2014, she made her debut documentary Sous Ma Peau Vieille.
-The film, which discussed prostitution in Morocco, became very popular in Morocco.
-With the success of this documentary, she turned it into a feature film with the title Much Loved, which was released in 2015.
-The film was directed by her husband Nabil Ayouch, while she wrote the script.
+The film, which discussed prostitution in Morocco, became very popular in that country.
+Following its success, Touzani adapted it as a feature drama film, titled Much Loved (2015).
+She wrote the sceenplay and her husband Nabil Ayouch directed.

 In late 2015, Touzani made her second short Aya va à la plage.
-The film revolves around the exploitation of small children as domestic workers.
+The film revolves around the exploitation of minor children as domestic workers.

 In 2017, Touzani wrote the film Razzia with her husband.
 She also played the lead role of Salima in the film.

-Then, in 2019, Touzani directed her first feature film, Adam.
+In 2019, Touzani directed her first feature film, Adam.
 The film was selected for the Cannes Film Festival in the section 'Un Certain Regard', and later at the 12th Festival International du Film Francophone de Namur of Angoulême.
 It was selected as the Moroccan entry for the Best International Feature Film at the 92nd Academy Awards, but it was not nominated.

 In the same year, Touzani became a member of the Academy of Oscars.

 In 2022, Touzani's film The Blue Caftan was awarded the Un Certain Regard FIPRESCI Prize at the 2022 Cannes Film Festival.